zimeon/trilpy/README_secret.md

 Not implemented at all.

-Since all interactions with stored data happen through `trilpy.store`, hooks to generate notifications likely go in there.
+Since all interactions with stored data happen through `trilpy.store`, hooks to generate notifications could likely be added in there.

 ### Fedora API Section 7.
 [Binary Fixity](https://fcrepo.github.io/fcrepo-specification/#binary-fixity)